lorenzo-rovigatti/nikola_website/posts/pybind_cmake.md

 # Building a Python Package with CMake, pybind11, and scikit-build-core

+I'm the main developer and maintainer of [oxDNA](https://github.com/lorenzo-rovigatti/oxDNA/), a simulation engine implementing oxDNA and oxRNA, two of the most widely-used coarse-grained models used in nucleic-acid nanotechnology.
+The software has been used in [hundreds of publications](https://dna.physics.ox.ac.uk/index.php?title=Publications), and it is part of a larger ecosystem (see *e.g.* [the oxDNA.org webserver](https://oxdna.org/), or [oxview](https://sulcgroup.github.io/oxdna-viewer/), a browser-based editing/visualising tool).

 This post explains how to create a Python package that includes a C++ extension built with CMake and pybind11, and how to package it cleanly using scikit-build-core.
 The goal is to produce a wheel that contains the compiled extension and the processed Python sources, not the raw `src/` tree.

+A tar file containing all the files described in this post can be downloaded <a href="/oxpy_mwe.tgz">here</a>.

 ## Overview